luigimorel/ugx-rates-twitter-bot/README.md

 ### TO DO

-[x] - Add cron jobs to publish tweets automatically once a day.
+[x] - Add cron jobs to publish tweets automatically once a day.(I used a channel instead)

 ## Tools